helidon-io/helidon/service/inject/README.md

 An extension to the core service registry, Helidon Service Inject adds a few concepts:

 - Injection - injection into constructor
-- Scoped service instances - `Singleton` scope, optional `RequestScope` and possible custom scopes
+- Scoped service instances - `Singleton` scope, optional `PerRequest` scope and possible custom scopes
 - Interceptors - intercept method invocation

 The main entry point to get service registry is